 What is Auction Pricing?

-The close out on the auction day (i.e. T+2 day) will basically be the highest price prevailing in the market till the auction day from the day of trading or 20% above the closing price on the auction day (whichever is higher).
-You can gain an in-depth understanding of technical analysis in NSE Academy Certified Technical Analysis course.
-The course gives you powerful insights on profitable technical patterns and strategies supported by statistical analysis of markets.
+The closeout on the auction day (i.e. T+2 day) will basically be the highest price prevailing in the market till the auction day from the day of trading or 20% above the closing price on the auction day (whichever is higher).

 Auction Timing and Participants

 The auction process is conducted between 2-2:45 pm on a daily basis.
-It can be participated only by the member broker of the exchange and sell shares which are short delivered.
+It can be participated only by the member broker of the exchange and sell shares that are short delivered.

-Let’s understand the concept of auction with the help of a practical example.
+Let’s understand the concept of the auction with the help of a practical example.

 On Monday, Bittu short sold 1 share of Apollo Hospitals @ Rs 1080.